pjcroxas/road-safety/README.md

 **DRIVERs** is the central database for road crashes across the Philippines.
 Various agencies, such as the `PNP-Highway Patrol Group`, `LGUs` from `Metro Manila`, `Metro Cebu`, and `Metro Davao`, as well as the `Department of Health (DOH)`, contribute to this database.
 It is used by decision-makers across sectors such as transportation, urban planning, and road safety.
 The primary goal of the database is to monitor road accidents and assess the effectiveness of existing public policies in reducing casualties and mortality rates.

 ## Executive Summary
+**Trend (Daily Average Accidents per Hour):**
+      On weekdays, the majority of accidents occur in the morning, peaking around 7 AM (between 6 AM and 9 AM), and again at midnight (12 AM).
+In the afternoon, road crashes tend decrease.
+On weekends, accidents do not exceed 28 casualties throughout the day, except for a spike at 10 AM on Sundays.

+**Accident Severity:**
+      Majority accidents result in property damage, followed by incidents involving injury.

+**Accident-Prone Cities:**
+      Key accident-prone cities like Quezon City and Mandaluyong mostly report property damage and injuries.
+In contrast, Makati and Pasig recorded fatalities, with 40% and 14.3% casualty rates, respectively.

+**Accident-Prone Roads:**
+      EDSA ranks highest in road crashes, with most incidents leading to property damage and injuries.
+Fatalities are rare on major roads and highways, occurring primarily on smaller streets and avenues.

+**Weather Conditions:**
+      Fatalities are recorded during both clear (partly cloudy) and rainy conditions.
+Injuries occur across all six weather conditions.

+**Root Cause:**
+      Human error is the leading cause of accidents, accounting for 586 casualties.

+**Vehicle Type:**
+      Most incidents involve cars, motorcycles, vans, taxis, and SUVs.
+Motorcycles account for the highest number of fatalities (389 casualties), followed by cars (183 casualties).

 ## Project Summary